ElkeHanschen/simple-webpack-boilerplate/README.md

   - run this command in your terminal: `$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
   - install node via homebrew `brew install node`
   - check for node again `node -v`

-## ToDo

-- [ ] live reload not working since I moved the index.html and had some changes in dev-server config
-- [ ] to check, if autoprefixer works (when having more content)

 ## npm packages - short explanation